 The wild sclarea has a fairly pale flower but the better varieties have outstanding heads of flowers after wonderful fat buds.
 Actually the main show is from bracts, the flowers are squeezed down among the bracts but most people wouldn’t analyse that.

 I don’t grow the less interesting sclarea in case it cross pollinates.
-The most common best form is pink and known as turkestanica but there is white and there is also a white form which tends to be rather horizontal.
+The most common best form is pink and known as turkestanica but there is also a white form.
+Both are available.